microsoft/pxt-adafruit/docs/projects/wearable-neopixels/make.md

 ## Stitch on the NeoPixels

 Now that you have the @boardname@ securely fastened to the fabric, it’s time to use conductive thread to make the electrical connections.
-Using the wiring diagram you drew earlier as a guide, sew connections between the power, GND, and signal pin tabs.
+Using the wiring diagram you drew earlier as a guide, sew connections between the power (**3.3V**), ground (**GND**), and signal pin tabs.
 A simple running stitch works well.
 Take care that none of the lines of conductive thread touch each other.
 Also remember to end a line of stitching at the middle of a NeoPixel and resume with new thread on the other side.

 ![Stitch the NeoPixel with signal thread](/static/cp/projects/wearable-neopixels/stitch-neopixel-signal.jpg)